Category Archives: Sahara News

 2cv1

-The way the story was initially reported in English – using images shot in a quarry (above) – Saharan know-alls like myself were initially sceptical.
+The way the story was initially reported in English – using images shot later in a quarry (above) – Saharan know-alls like myself were initially sceptical.
 If it really happened why not just walk back half a day to the road?

 I researched the yarn more closely for my Morocco guidebook and came across his own account published in a 2CV enthusiasts’ magazine a decade after the events.
 A faint ring of truth came through.
 Perhaps he did build the 2CV bike, but not in quite the circumstances he claimed.